jamesjrg/JimAndCats/README.md

 ####Pledges:

-* Allows people to make pledges to cats
+* Allows people to make pledges to cats.

 ###There are also some shared libraries:

 ####MicroCQRS.Common

-Some generic code for making F# microservices backed by EventStore and fronted by a Suave web server
+Some generic code for making F# microservices backed by EventStore and fronted by a Suave web server.

 ####Suave.Extensions

-Some handy utilities for making Suave web services
+Some handy utilities for making Suave web services.

 ####MicroCQRS.Common.Testing

-Some utilities for testing Suave/EventStore microservices
+Some utilities for testing Suave/EventStore microservices.

 ###Other:
 Almost all the projects have an associated unit test project.
 These do not require access to a real EventStore instance, and run any required web server in-process.